Visiting Fellowship focused on the study of ancient writing systems

 How to apply

-The deadline for the CREWS Visiting Fellowship scheme first round (for applications and references) is 5pm BST, 10th August 2018.
+The deadline for the CREWS Visiting Fellowship scheme second round (for applications and references) is 5pm BST, 15th April 2019.
 The selection panel reserves the right to open a further call for applications later in the year if no suitable applicants present themselves.

-By the above deadline, the applicant should send all of the following materials:
+By the above deadline, the applicant should send the following materials:

 - A statement of proposed research (maximum 750 words).
 This statement should set out the planned research along with a realistic programme for its completion.
 It should also comment on the relevance of the proposed research to the applicant’s ongoing research profile, and should make clear the length of time (with suggested dates) of their proposed stay in Cambridge.